kelleydv/Eidyia/README.md

 Eidyia
 ======

-A scientific python environment configured with Vagrant
+A scientific python 3 environment configured with Vagrant.
+Numpy, Matplotlib, Scipy, and iPython.